Mumbai: BJP, Sena slug it out over Mahalaxmi Racecourse clean-up

-After Shiv Sena tried to take credit for cleaning up the racecourse post-PM Modi’s rally, the BJP said its workers had already cleaned the venue and that the Sena must have dumped fresh garbage there to garner publicity
+After Shiv Sena tried to take credit for cleaning up the racecourse post-PM Modi's rally, BJP said its workers had already cleaned venue and that Sena must have dumped garbage there to gain publicity

 It seems even the issue of cleanliness can’t prevent our netas from fighting dirty.
 A day after PM Narendra Modi’s rally at Mahalaxmi Racecourse on Saturday, the BJP and Sena were engaged in a slugfest over taking credit for cleaning up the venue.

 Shiv Sena’s candidate from Malabar Hill, Arvind Dudhwadkar, seen here cleaning the garbage, claims to have spotted the trash when he was on his morning walk